Viktoru/mlfruitandnut/README.md

-# FRUIT AND NUT DATABASE
+# FRUIT AND NUT PROJECT

 The custom module called Overview list displays a Crop and Cultivars, allowing data to be displayed  "dynamically".
 You can expand the symbol "+" to see more details from each crop and cultivar.